Author: Vaishnavi Navghare.

 Issue 5.
 Whether there exist any live issue between the parties?

 Court here relied and reiterated its earlier decision in SBP and Co v.
-Patel Engineering Ltd.(((2005) SCC 8 618.))and stated that power vested by the court through section 11 of the act are judicially in nature and not administrative.
+Patel Engineering Ltd.11and stated that power vested by the court through section 11 of the act are judicially in nature and not administrative.
 And therefore before appointing the arbitrator to resolve the dispute the court should satisfied with all the arbitration related questions like whether there is valid agreement between the parties and whether there is live issue existing between them to examine this court quoted the passage of Mustill and Boyd in their treatise on Arbitration law titled Law and Practice of Commercial Arbitration, 1982, gave the meaning of word dispute as;

 From this it can be constituted that the parties in the current case are in live issue and the claim is not barred by any limitation.
 It is only in relation that whether they can start the arbitration procedure or not.